Published:May 27, 2020

 composer require tightenco/jigsaw

 That’s it, now start building your static site with the technologies you want.
-Jigsaw allows you to use Markdown for building articles, blog, posts or documentation pages.
+Jigsaw allows you to use Markdown for building articles, blogs, posts or documentation pages.
 Markdown’s syntax is used as a simple format for writing pages for the web.
 You can easily find a Markdown Cheatsheet on Github to understand the syntax of Markdown.
-For example, you use “#” for heading 1, “##” for h2, “###### ”for h6, italics is formed with “*word*”, bold with “**word**”, etc.
+For example, you use

 This is the entire process for creating static pages.
 After installing jigsaw, we install Tailwind CSS and VueJS.
 We create a master layout, header and footer.
 Then, we customize our Tailwind configuration if needed.
 We start building new pages and connect them with the layout.
 If we need to use blog posts, projects, services, etc, then we create a specific folder for each one of them.
 We start populating them with .md files and we create a design with Blade specifically for each one of them if needed.